ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 Execute the `bal build` command on the package directory to build the package.
 Then, execute the `func` command shown in the Ballerina build output as in the previous section to deploy it.

-Once the function is deployed, You need to add an item to the collection.
+Once the function is deployed, add an item to the collection.
 1. Go to the created collection in the **Data Explorer**.
 2. Click **New Item** to add a new item to the collection.
 3. Go to the queue page and observe the added new entry.